How to seal teak patio furniture

 Post-application, I keep the area dry and avoid exposing the surface to moisture until the recommended drying period concludes.
 This practice protects the finish and ensures durability.

-See also How to get furniture in autocad
+See also How to remove permanent marker from wooden furniture

 Maintenance Tips for Sealed Hardwood Items